dimitar-zabaznoski/single-item-storage-dart/README.md

 # single_item_storage

 A single item storage abstraction with CRUD operations.
-Use it for abstracting (complex) storage implementations, testing, and quickly swapping implementations.
+Use it for abstracting storage implementations, for testing, quickly swapping implementations, etc.

 This package provides a few implementations, but it's intended to be just a base for you to implement and provide specific implementation - file, shared preferences or user defaults, etc.